Abhishek-2502/FastAPI_AWS_Deployment_With_GitAction_CICD/README.md

-# Fastapi-hosting
+# FastAPI-Deployment
-Complete Guide for hosting fastapi.
-Below are the steps for hosting fastapi on aws ec2 and access it through anywhere on the internet.
+Complete Guide to deploy FastAPI.
+Below are the steps to deploy FastAPI on AWS EC2 and access it through anywhere on the internet.

 ### Built With